trojaxat/portfolio/README.md

 # portfolio

-This is a basic html website for my various projects
+This is a basic static html website for my various data science projects